formkiq/docs.formkiq.com/docs/tutorials/FormKiQ CLI/weekly-opensearch-backup.md

 The scheduled workflow uses:

-- The FormKiQ CLI `--opensearch --backup` command.
+- The FormKiQ CLI `--opensearch --create-snapshot` command.
 - AWS CodeBuild as the short-lived runtime for the CLI.
 - Amazon EventBridge Scheduler to start the backup once per week.
 - An IAM role that lets the CLI discover the FormKiQ deployment and call the IAM-authenticated FormKiQ API.